BSidesPDX/bsidespdx.org/events/2017/speakers.md

 &nbsp;

-Have been working with remote control aircraft for year.
-Starting to get into computer security.
+Terry has been working with remote control aircraft and lately has been getting into the computer security aspects of the field.

 &nbsp;